EnzoIbarra/EnzoIbarra/README.md

 🧠 Additional Skills & Experience

 🇬🇧 English Proficiency
-Studied English Language & Literature for over a year at university.
-I recently completed an intermediate-level English course and have been living in the UK for 6 months, strengthening my communication skills in real contexts.
+Studied English Language & Literature for over a year at university.I recently completed an intermediate-level English course and spent 6 months living in the UK, strengthening my communication skills in real contexts.
 While I don't hold an official certification, I operate comfortably in technical and professional environments, likely at a B1–B2 level.

 🧪 Testing & Code Quality
 Basic hands-on experience with Jest for unit testing in earlier projects.
 I understand core testing concepts and am gradually incorporating test coverage in my workflows to ensure reliability and prevent regressions.